Clothes for Daily Activities and Trondheim's Seasons

 10.00 - 10.30 - Morning circle in each group

 *10.30 - 11.15 - Lunch (matpakke from home)

 We consider the meal an important opportunity to be together.
 We want the meal to be social and nice.
 The food should not only taste nice, but be varied and healthy.

 11.15 - 14.00 - Topic work / free play / project

 *14.00 - Afternoon snack (provided by kindergarten; hot meal twice per week)

 14.30 - 16.30 - Activity / project / play indoors or outdoors

 16.30 - Kindergarten closed

 * The children can have three meals per day in the kindergarten, one from home and two provided by the kindergarten.
-Each morning, havregrøt is available from 7:30 to 8.15.
-The 10.30 meal is provided each day as well, including a hot meal on Tuesdays and Fridays, prepared by kindergarten staff.
-Mondays, Wednesdays and Fridays the children prepare their own bread with variety of toppings and vegetables.
+Each morning, food is available from 7:30 to 8.15.
+A mid-morning meal is provided each day as well, including a hot meal twice per week, prepared by kindergarten staff.
+The other three days the children have bread with variety of toppings and vegetables.
 The third meal is generally the 14.00 afternoon snack provided from home, although in some instances the meal from home is switched to 10.30.